stefanklug/picoKVM/README.md

 cd picoKVM2VNC
 cmake .
 make
 ```

+### Status
+ * Keyboard emulation (currently only the german keyboard layout is implemented)
+ * Mouse emulation including scrollwheel
+ * Tested with remmina
+ * Issues with UltraVNC on Windows

 ## usb-hid-emulator
 Arduino project for Atmega32u4 based arduinos (e.g. SparkFun pro micro) to act as a HID emulator